but God gave the growth.

 Although the church left the Henderson Hills neighborhood, the name still seemed appropriate.
 On April 25, 2004, Henderson Hills Baptist Church opened its doors for worship at I-35 and 15th Street.

 The new worship center anchors a spacious building.
-A wide-open area known as “the Gathering” serves as a hub of activity and fellowship before and after services.
-Two wings stretch off the Gathering—one a children’s department area and the other a student area, cafe and gymnasium.
+A wide-open area known as the Gathering serves as a hub of activity and fellowship before and after services.
+Two wings stretch off the Gathering - one a children's area and the other a student area, cafe and gymnasium.
 The café enhances fellowship opportunities, with meals served on Sunday mornings, Wednesday evenings, and many special events.

 1964: The church begins as a mission.